Laura Molina (artist): Art career

 Molina's distinct style is very much influenced by art associated with the Chicano Movement of the 1960s, Mexican culture, especially Frida Kahlo, 20th century Mexican Calendar artist, Jesus Helguera and the British Pre-Raphaelites.
 Her projects have included the Naked Dave series of paintings and a self-published comic book, "Cihualyaomiquiz, The Jaguar."
 She was an Artist-in-Residence at Self Help Graphics & Art from 1993 through 1995 and participated in the Screen Print Atelier in 2003 & 2006.
 "She was a woman with great artistic talent", says Barney Dino.

 In 2006, Molina founded Chicano Art Magazine and served as its first Editor-in-Chief.

 She has been quoted as saying on her art: "I will use my activism and creativity to end racism, sexism and patriarchy at both a social and interpersonal level.
 I do not accept a hierarchy of genders because there is no justifiable basis for it and it does not serve me as a woman."

 Naked Dave is a series of paintings inspired by her relationship with illustrator and Rocketeer creator, Dave Stevens.
 A five-month-long sexual relationship between the artists ended in early December 1978 after she miscarried their child at 11 weeks.
 Molina started the series in 1993 after an attempted reconciliation initiated by Stevens failed to settle things between them.

 Music career

-In early 1982 Molina founded the new wave band Tiger Lily, named after a burlesque dancer of the same name once portrayed by Lucille Ball.
-It was an all-female group consisting of five members and played steadily throughout Los Angeles, eventually being signed on by Rhino Records for an all-female band compilation entitled The Girls Can't Help It.
-The group disbanded following their final live-performance in July 1984.
-Molina would later record with Bob Casale (Bob2) of Devo.
+Molina would record with Bob Casale (Bob2) of Devo.

 Politics

-Molina announced for Congress in 2012 for California's 25th District against incumbent Buck McKeon, but ultimately did not file.
 She has been involved in the Occupy Movement since October 2011.

+Molina ran as a candidate in the 2012 California's 25th congressional district election as a Democrat.
+However, she withdrew before the primary.